Skip to main content

 When walking or scooting to school:

-• you and your child or children should cross at the School Crossing Patrol site if there is one near your school
+• cross at the school crossing patrol site if there is one near your school

-• remember to teach the Green Cross Code to your child/children and do so regularly
+• teach the Green Cross Code to your children and use it on every walking journey.

-• if scooting to school, remind your child or children to always give way to pedestrians while on the pavement
+If scooting to school, remind your children to always give way to pedestrians while on the pavement.
+You can find additional safety scooting tips on the CBeebies website.

-• be extra visible by wearing fluorescent and reflective clothing or accessories
+• be extra visible by wearing fluorescent and reflective clothing or accessories, especially in autumn and winter

 Cycling to school

-Cycling is great for children’s physical and mental health but it is important they know how to cycle safely.
+Cycling is great for children’s physical and mental health, but it is important that they know how to cycle safely.

 We recommend:

-• that children under 10 years old do not cycle on their own to school
+• that children under ten years old do not cycle on their own to school

-• that they complete the Bikeability Level 2 training before cycling on the road so they have the skills to cycle safely.
-It is a parent’s decision to allow them to cycle on the road or not
+• that they complete the Bikeability Level 2 training before cycling on the road so that they have the skills necessary to do it safely.
+It is a parent’s decision whether to allow them to cycle on the road.

 Check that: